-A post by Phil Ashby, Technical Architect at GBG.
+A blog post by Phil Ashby, Technical Architect at GBG.

 Recently I've been thinking about the growth of digital currencies (e.g. Bitcoin), and in particular their properties of user-oriented security, global peer-peer operation and in many cases anonymity.
 These properties provide benefits for currency users, but they also provide problems:

 - Users are typically not good at securing their own digital tokens, the majority of loss is via user-focused attacks (malware, phishing, etc.).
 There are also significant risks in storing digital tokens on line (at least one major token store / exchange has been compromised and tokens stolen).

 - Operating away from traditional control points such as Banks, CIFAS, or national Anti-Money Laundering (AML) services make secret currencies possible, and transactions that much more difficult to trace.